 He was completely uninformed.
 The only thing he’s ever known at that point was what he learned in school, what he learned from the government.
 And, in the ‘40s, ‘50s and ‘60s, that was a narrative about cannabis and life that was pretty black and white, until he was 30.
 He never really understood what cannabis was, other than the most dangerous substance on the planet, according to our government and Reefer Madness.

 Dan Herer (05:54):

 Well, at the age of 30, he met a girl.
 This was an example of a leopard actually changing his spots because prior to 1969, my father was married with children, go to work every day, come home, 4 door sedan, listen to KFWB news, you know, praise the political party that he believed in at the time.
 And that was life to my father.

 He was a Goldwater Republican, right?

 Dan Herer (06:28):

 Yeah.
 He was a super hardcore Barry Goldwater Republican.
-Um, so much so that even, uh, my, my older brother, my father’s first son, uh, his godfather was actually Barry Goldwater senior.
+So much that even my older brother, my father’s first son, his godfather was actually Barry Goldwater Sr.